ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/CLI_discovery.md

 ## Discovery Process

 Discovery is performed via a lightweight interaction with the network infrastructure using CLI management protocols and ICMP probes.
-If the initial seed is not entered, the discovery mechanism attempts to login to the default gateway and to responders of ICMP probes returning from the traceroute to the `10.0.0.0` network address.
+If the initial seed is not entered, the discovery mechanism attempts to log in to the default gateway and to responders of ICMP probes returning from the traceroute to the `10.0.0.0` network address.

 ![discovery process](cli_discovery/discovery.png)